monsieurbiz/SyliusRichEditorPlugin/README.md

                                 target_path: 'baz/file.pdf'
 ```

-The exemple below will copy files to `public/media/image/foo/bar1.png` and `public/media/foo/file.pdf`.
+The example below will copy files to `public/media/image/foo/bar1.png` and `public/media/foo/file.pdf`.

 Now you can use files in your content fixtures: